 - Newest equipment fleet – our compact lightweight equipment has the ability to travel on most road systems without special permits.

-- Six sets of coiled tubing fracturing and support equipment, including the largest diameter coiled tubing units in Canada (3.25”).
+- Seven sets of coiled tubing fracturing and support equipment, including the largest diameter coiled tubing units in Canada (3.25”).

 - Leading edge fluid systems – cost effective fluid systems designed and supported by experienced technical personnel and state of the art laboratory facilities.